VOLUME 3 NUMBER 6 / JUNE 2007

 Allied Health Sciences students receive scholarships

-AMARILLO-The Amarillo Southwest Chapter of AMBUCS presented $1,500 scholarships to Marie Breithaupt, Adrienne Chaddick, Marka Francis and Reid Gehring, students in the Master of Physical Therapy program at the School of Allied Health Sciences.
+AMARILLO-The Amarillo Southwest Chapter of AMBUCS presented $1,500 scholarships to Marie Breithaupt, Adrienne Chaddick, Marka Francis and Reid Gehring, students in the Master of Physical Therapy program at the School of Health Professions.

 Back to top